 Public Law team leader: Ranjit Singh at email@example.com;

 We are also welcoming applications from probationary tenants (formerly referred to as third-six pupils).
 Please contact Grace Garrett-Sadler at firstname.lastname@example.org who will be pleased to discuss the application process with you.

 Vacancies for pupillage at FOURTEEN commencing in October 2025 will be advertised on the Pupillage Gateway.

 We are recruiting up to two pupils to commence pupillage in October 2025.
 Because pupils at FOURTEEN are not in competition with each other for tenancy, we fully expect all pupils who meet the required standard to become Members of Chambers at the successful completion of their pupillage.

 The Pupillage Gateway is open for applications from 4 January 2024 and applications must have been submitted by a 7 February 2024.

 FOURTEEN is a leading specialist family law set with a national reputation.
 We undertake high quality work for a wide client base, which includes private client and legal aid solicitors, large city firms and local authorities.
 We have occupied a prominent position in the London legal market for many years.

 We have dedicated practice teams for children, family finance, Court of Protection and international family law.
-Many of our members are public access qualified and some undertake mediation and arbitration.
-A number of our former members now have senior judicial posts.
+Many of our members are public-access qualified and some undertake mediation and arbitration.

-Pupillage at FOURTEEN is a fulfilling and fun whilst preparing you for a life at the family bar.
-We offer one 12 month pupillage each year.
-Our pupils have the opportunity to see all the areas practiced by a family barrister.
-Each pupil will have three pupil supervisors during their year and will be expected to accompany other members of chambers to Court on a regular basis.
+Pupillage at FOURTEEN is fulfilling and fun whilst preparing you for a life at the Family Bar.
+We offer up to two 12-month pupillages each year.
+Our pupils have the opportunity to see all areas of family law.
+Each pupil will have three pupil supervisors during their year and will be expected to accompany other members of Chambers to court on a regular basis.